 Source/ Image Credit: The Culture Trip

 Most Malaysians would have heard about Kellie’s Castle in Batu Gajah, Perak and perhaps even visited the place on a school trip.
 Well on the tourist map, the castle is an architectural gem, combining both Moorish and Western elements in its construction.
 The story around Kellie’s castle is well known.
 Besotted by his wife, a devoted William Kellie-Smith decided to build the castle for her.
 Sadly, he would not have a chance to see the castle in its full glory after dying of Pneumonia while on his way back to Europe in 1926.
 His wife and now fatherless children refused to return to Malaya and the castle was eventually left to be swallowed by the surrounding jungle.
 It is said that several Tamil workers died of Spanish flu while the castle was being built.
 Later on, it was rumoured to have been used by the Japanese for the torture and execution of prisoners.
 Ghostly sightings in Kellie’s Castle continue on to this day, the most famous of which is the apparition of a wailing lady roaming the halls of the castle.
 Locals believe her to be the spirit of the long deceased wife frantically looking for her husband.
-The haunted castle was used as a setting in the 1999 film Anna and the King and was brought to the attention of the world by features on Tripadvisor and the South China Morning Post.
+The haunted castle, one of the most haunted places in Malaysia was used as a setting in the 1999 film Anna and the King and was brought to the attention of the world by features on Tripadvisor and the South China Morning Post.

 5. Amber Court (Famous Haunted Place in Malaysia)

 Source/ Image Credit: Khirkhalid